-Michaela Wohlgemuth qualified in 1999 as an Alexander Technique Teacher after a three- year full-time training at the ATI-Los Angeles in California, USA and was certified by the American Society for the Alexander Technique (AmSTAT).
-She has 20 years continuous full-time teaching experience, is a member of STAT and ISATT and is fully insured.
+I qualified in 1999 as an Alexander Technique Teacher after a three- year full-time training at the ATI-Los Angeles in California, USA and was certified by the American Society for the Alexander Technique (AmSTAT).
+I have 20 years continuous full-time teaching experience, is a member of STAT and ISATT and is fully insured.

-From 2006 till 2018 she was the Assistant-Director of the Alexander Technique Training Centre based in Galway.
-In 2016 she became an Alexander Technique tutor at Trinity’s ‘The Lir’ Academy of Dramatic Art in Dublin; that is also where she has her private practice and at Evie – Preparation for life in Sandyford.
+From 2006 till 2018 I was the Assistant-Director of the Alexander Technique Training Centre based in Galway.
+Since 2016 I am the Alexander Technique lead-tutor at the Lir Academy of Dramatic Art at Trinity College Dublin.

-Her work is always focused on giving her students independence, confidence and personal success.
+My work is always focused on giving my clients independence, confidence and personal success.

 The Alexander Technique resolved my hip pain but, unexpectedly, I found that it did much more than that.
 I began to realise that I had spent years existing mostly in my head.
 The Alexander Technique made me aware of this but also reintroduced me to my whole self.
 Initially, I was aware of a lot of tension but, through learning to release that tension, I found an increasing ease in life and a greater ability to deal with life’s demands.
 In addition I really enjoyed the Alexander Technique; I enjoyed learning it and practising it.
 I also liked that I learned to manage the discomfort myself rather than having to keep visiting a professional to resolve things for me.”